 BYU Jerusalem Center

 - Attend church services located near the Mt. of Olives (Mt.
 Scopus) overlooking the east side of the old city.

-- The site believed by most to be the tomb where Christ was buried where the stone was rolled back.
+- The site is believed by most to be the tomb where Christ was buried and where the stone was rolled back.

 - Explore the home where the miracle of Lazarus took place.

 - Located on the Mt. of Olives near Gethsemane.
 Feel the peace as you ponder the events that took place here nearly 2000 years ago.

 - David, while fighting for the God of Israel, fought Goliath here.